How to buy sensational topiary on a middle-sized budget

 Box and yew are not the only choices.
 At Architectural Plants you can find faster-growing (and therefore slightly cheaper) plants in dramatic shapes.
 With a birthday gift voucher I bought two standard ligustrum delavayi ‘giant lollipops’ for just over £100 each.
 (I’ve just researched similar sized lollipops in bay and box on the web, and they’re mostly nearer £200).

 However – Blinding Glimpse of the Obvious coming up – fast-growing plants grow fast.
-While box looks smart and tailored on two trims a year, my ligustrum lollipops sometimes have a bad hair day just 3 weeks after pruning and shaping.
-Other alternatives to box include phillyrea, ilex crenata and even pittosporum (but choose the smaller leafed one, especially for middle-sized gardens).
+While box looks smart and tailored on one or two trims a year, my ligustrum lollipops sometimes have a bad hair day just 3 weeks after pruning and shaping.

 If you’re keeping your box topiary in pots, Harriet Sykes recommends that you take it out of the pot every few years and give it a root trim.
 Then replace with entirely new soil.
 And, of course, keep feeding and adding a top dressing of new compost in between times.

 Cut an established shrub into topiary